opensearch-project/project-website/_posts/2025-09-30-Introducing-Derived-Source.markdown

 http logs | 43% |
 elb logs | 58% |

-Across these benchmarks, we also saw significant reduction in merge time, ranging from 20% to 48%, likely due to smaller size shards requiring reduced time for copying the data in new merged segments.
-This also has direct impact on improvement of indexing throughput.
+Across these benchmarks, we also saw significant indexing throughput improvements upto 18% and also reduction in merge time, ranging from 20% to 48%, owing to lesser CPU overhead in generating optimised segments, which also helps cut down the merge overhead.

 With reduced index size, other benefits can also be observed like smaller shard size leads to faster recovery in event on node restart or shard movement.
 Further smaller segments will require less disc I/O operations and less page cache swaps, leading to efficient queries.